All Episodes

 How are you?

-Good thanks.
+Good, thanks.

-It's actually Groton.
+It's actually Groton, Groton, Connecticut.

-Ron, where is that?
+Groton, where is that?

 All right.

-If you're talking to a blue dog, the uh ostensible more moderate Democrats, the Blue Dog Democrats, they they will listen because they're the ones that are willing to vote for this on the floor if Pelosi and Reed ever allow a vote, especially Pelosi, the speaker.
+If you're talking to a blue dog, the ostensible more moderate Democrats, the Blue Dog Democrats, they will listen because they're the ones that are willing to vote for this on the floor if Pelosi and Reed ever allow a vote, especially Pelosi, the speaker.

-I think I got it all in there, are just beyond hope.
+Some of the dyed-in-the-wool left-wing anti-capitalists, anti-private property, anti-energy exploration, anti-business Democrats, I think I got it all in there, are just beyond hope.

 They are not going to listen.

-But I still say any time you get a Democrat to hang up on you, you've got to do something right.
+But I still say anytime you get a Democrat to hang up on you, you've got to do something right.

 What?